benbotto/formn-doc/doc/deleting/batch-deleting.md

 # Batch Deleting

-[Previously](./deleting-a-model.html) we covered deleting a single model by id.
+[Previously](./deleting-a-model.html) we covered deleting a single model by ID.
 We can also perform more complex, batch deletes using a where clause and optionally joining tables.